illixion/blog.illixion.com/content/posts/bitwarden-get-your-passwords-back.md

 I am by no means an expert and I've only barely scratched the surface with my analysis, so take what follows with a grain of salt.

-* Your vault and the private key get stored on your device
+* Your vault and the private key are stored on your device
 * Master password and the PIN code are able to decrypt the private key
 * The private key is what actually encrypts your local vault